-It is a strange fact that the subjects of God's spring holy days and firstborns appear in the same contexts.
+It is an unusual fact that the subjects of God's spring holy days and firstborns appear in the same contexts.
 Here is what this means to us.

-Though not a holy day, per se, Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Passover may be the most important festival ordained by God.
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.

 The Night Much to be Observed is a memorial of the covenant with Abraham, and God's watchfulness in delivering ancient Israel as well as spiritual Israel.